 This year’s event will be held at Hartwell House, near Aylesbury, UK.
 This historic house provides an intimate setting for debate, ‘fireside chats’ and creativity in the British countryside.
 Attendance is limited to 25 participants, so register now while we have places available!

 Early bird registration closes on 16th January 2017.
 A deposit of £600 is required to register or you can choose to pay the retreat fee in full.
-Any balance will be due within four weeks.
+Any balance will be due within two weeks.

 Participant fee: Corporate: £4,255*, NGO, Government, Academia: £2,755*